stephenkilpatrick/cardnspeak/README.md

+# 0. Project is currently non-functioning and is a work in progress.

 # 1. Project Introduction
 The purpose of this project is to create a RFID or NFC triggered device that plays audio files.
 The primary user of this project is young learners that need assistive technologies.
 Use case examples will be for literary education in which a learner could benefit from hearing words or phrases spoken aloud.
 Further uses could include communication devices for people who may have difficulty speaking.